Bitcoin protocol: Race attack

 If Eve offers to pay Alice a bitcoin in exchange for goods and signs a corresponding transaction, it is still possible that she also creates a different transaction at the same time sending the same bitcoin to Bob.
 By the rules, the network accepts only one of the transactions.
-This is called a race attack, since there is a race which transaction will be accepted first.
+This is called a race attack, since there is a race between the recipients to accept the transaction first.
 Alice can reduce the risk of race attack stipulating that she will not deliver the goods until Eve's payment to Alice appears in the blockchain.

 A variant race attack (which has been called a Finney attack by reference to Hal Finney) requires the participation of a miner.
 Instead of sending both payment requests (to pay Bob and Alice with the same coins) to the network, Eve issues only Alice's payment request to the network, while the accomplice tries to mine a block that includes the payment to Bob instead of Alice.
 There is a positive probability that the rogue miner will succeed before the network, in which case the payment to Alice will be rejected.
 As with the plain race attack, Alice can reduce the risk of a Finney attack by waiting for the payment to be included in the blockchain.

 History modification

 Each block that is added to the blockchain, starting with the block containing a given transaction, is called a confirmation of that transaction.
-Ideally, merchants and services that receive payment in bitcoin should wait for at least one confirmation to be distributed over the network, before assuming that the payment was done.
-The more confirmations that the merchant waits for, the more difficult it is for an attacker to successfully reverse the transaction in a blockchain—unless the attacker controls more than half the total network power, in which case it is called a 51% attack.
+Ideally, merchants and services that receive payment in bitcoin should wait for at least a few confirmations to be distributed over the network before assuming that the payment was done.
+The more confirmations that the merchant waits for, the more difficult it is for an attacker to successfully reverse the transaction—unless the attacker controls more than half the total network power, in which case it is called a 51% attack, or a majority attack.

+Although more difficult for attackers of a smaller size, there may be financial incentives that make history modification attacks profitable.